StabilityNexus/BenefactionPlatform-Ergo/README.md

 - **Amount of Tokens**: Represents the number of participation tokens available.
 - **Block Limit (R4)**: The block height limit until which withdrawal or refund is allowed.
-- **Minimum Tokens Sold (R5)**: A tuple representing the minimum amount of tokens that must be sold as required by the contract to enable withdrawals, along with a token sale counter.
+- **Minimum Tokens Sold (R5)**: The minimum amount of tokens that must be sold as required by the contract to enable withdrawals.
+- **Token sold counter (R6)**: Token sale counter.
-- **ERGs / Token (R6)**: The exchange rate of ERG per token.
+- **ERGs / Token (R7)**: The exchange rate of ERG per token.
-- **Withdrawal Address (R7)**: The address where the funds can be withdrawn if the conditions are met, specified by the SHA-256 hash of the proposition bytes.
+- **Withdrawal Address (R8)**: The address where the funds can be withdrawn if the conditions are met, specified by the SHA-256 hash of the proposition bytes.
-- **Developer Fee (R8)**: A tuple representing the percentage fee for the developers and the address to which it will be sent, specified by its proposition bytes.
 - **Project Link/Hash (R9)**: A link or hash containing the project's information (e.g., GitHub repository).

 These parameters ensure that the box remains consistent throughout the funding process and allows for transparency in the exchange process.

+In addition, the following constants are added:
+- **Developer Fee**: The percentage fee for the developers
+- **Developer address**: The address to which it will be sent, specified by its proposition bytes.

 ## Processes
 The Benefaction Platform supports six main processes: